 As recognised in the London Urban Forest Plan, collating data about London's urban forest is challenging due to the number of landowners and managers involved, as well as the limited resources available.
 The Plan committed to undertaking regular updates to this map, and also, over time, to collating a London-wide inventory of publicly owned and managed trees, in line with emerging national standards.

 The data is used on the London Street Tree Map.

 Notes on the data:

-- Data was not received from six boroughs.
-One other borough did not record location data in a form that was possible to easily map and so those trees could not be included.
+- Data has not been received to date from six boroughs.
 We aim to add any additional data received to the Datastore and online map.

 - There is not a consistent or agreed format for collecting or recording tree data across London.
 This presents a challenge in collating data across multiple boroughs.
 Many boroughs collect a range of information about their trees (e.g. age, height).
-However this varied by borough in terms of the information collected and categorisations used so that the GLA was not able to standardise this information.
+However this varied by borough in terms of the information collected and categorisations used so we were not able to standardise this information.

-- The GLA requested tree species information as common names.
-Five boroughs only had Latin names recorded.
-The common names given also varied widely in terms of consistency of names, spelling, etc. As such, the GLA has gone through the data and standardised the names to come up with a simplified common name for display on the tree webmap (e. g.
+- Tree species data has been standardised the names to come up with a simplified common name for display on the tree webmap (e. g.
 “Pear”).
-These are the common names for the 22 types of tree appearing most frequently in the data (which encompass 90% of all trees), with the remaining trees categorised as “Other”.
+These are the common names for the 24 types of tree appearing most frequently in the data (which encompass 90% of all trees), with the remaining trees categorised as “Other”.
 We have also left the species name as provided by the borough in the data.
-In total over 2,000 different species of tree were recorded, grouped into over 100 types of tree using the common names.

 Warning: Large file size may result in a long download time